 Responsiveness is not trying to run the show, not trying to give any direction or suggestion, and not asking most kinds of questions.
-Instead, the adult drops her or his own agenda to follow the child’s.
+Instead, the adult drops their agenda to follow the child’s.

-Adventure begins with what the child is doing or saying — the child’s topic.
-If the child doesn’t verbally raise the topic, we have to look for it in the child’s actions.
-Whatever the child is doing or even looking at, provides us something to respond to.
+The door to adventure always begins with the child’s topic.
+If the child doesn’t verbally raise a topic, I have to look for it in the child’s actions.
+Whatever the child is doing, or even looking at, provides something to respond to.